gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IMeasureMetadataObjectDefinition as IMeasureMetadataObjectDefinition_2 } from '@gooddata/sdk-model';
 import { IMetadataObject as IMetadataObject_2 } from '@gooddata/sdk-model';
 import { INullableFilter } from '@gooddata/sdk-model';
+import { IOrganizationDescriptor as IOrganizationDescriptor_2 } from '@gooddata/sdk-model';
 import { IRelativeDateFilter } from '@gooddata/sdk-model';
 import { IResultHeader as IResultHeader_2 } from '@gooddata/sdk-model';
 import { IResultWarning as IResultWarning_2 } from '@gooddata/sdk-model';